Supermagnum/Supermorse-server/future-plans.md

 Support for rotateable antennas, and stationary antennas like Yagi,loop, ground plane 1/4 wave, endfed.

+All antennas 10 meters above average ground, as standard.
+If /MM is used, 1/4 GP 3m above sea lever or loop 30 meters above sea level.

+Power levels:
+50,100,150,200 etc up to 1000W.

-Bandplans and antennas can be found in: https://github.com/Supermagnum/Supermorse-server/tree/main/Bandplans_and_antennas
+Bandplans and description of common antennas can be found in: https://github.com/Supermagnum/Supermorse-server/tree/main/Bandplans_and_antennas

 4NEC2 Pattern File Support ( these provides antenna gain patterns) Antennas described in this folder needs to be simulated to get relevant data.

 Native formats:

-NEC output files - 4NEC2 can export its calculated patterns as text files Radiation pattern data - Generated from your NEC geometry models Far-field pattern files - ASCII format with angle/gain data 4NEC2 pattern exports typically include:
+NEC output files - 4NEC2 can export its calculated patterns as text files Radiation pattern data - Generated from your NEC geometry models Far-field pattern files - ASCII format with angle/gain data

+4NEC2 pattern exports typically include:

 Theta/Phi coordinates (spherical coordinates)